symfony/symfony-docs/messenger/working-with-doctrine.rst

 If your message handlers writes to a database it is a good idea to wrap all those writes in a single Doctrine transaction.
-This make sure that if one of your database query fails, then all queries are rolled back and give you a change to handle the exception knowing that your database was not changed by your message handler.
+This make sure that if one of your database query fails, then all queries are rolled back and give you a chance to handle the exception knowing that your database was not changed by your message handler(s).

 Next thing you need to do is to add the middleware to your bus configuration.